splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

    * - ``splunk.rum.version``
      - String
      - Version of the Splunk RUM SDK instrumenting the application.
-   * - ``screen.name``
-     - String
-     - Name of the screen or fragment from which the span is generated.
-To customize the screen name, see :ref:`ios-rum-change-screen-names`.
-   * - ``last.screen.name``
-     - String
-     - Name of the screen or fragment preceding the current screen.
-Set only if there is a change in the active ``screen.name`` attribute.
    * - ``net.host.connection.type``
      - String
      - Connection type used by the device.
 Possible values include ``wifi``, ``cell``, ``unavailable``, and ``unknown``.